 Your HVAC unit will most likely come with a warranty and the HVAC company itself will also most likely come with their own warranty as well.
 It is crucial to understand the warranties that come with the unit and install to make sure you aren’t paying extra for items that are covered.

 At Valley Heating and Cooling we offer a 10 year warranty on parts and labor.
-We know HVAC services and the products we use which is why we are a trusted contractor to many around the Decatur, Alabama area.
+We know HVAC services and the products we use which is why we are a trusted contractor to many around the Madison, Alabama area.

 This information is to be spoken about during your installation scheduling call.
 The company you choose should keep the warranty information as well as whatever warranty they provide on file to use if a problem arises with the system.

 Since companies special in this type of install they should have a process in place that they follow to ensure proper install of the unit.
 The HVAC technicians and specialists that work in your home should be respectful, professional and knowledgeable to any questions you might have.

 If there is an issue with the installation time or date your company should be upfront and clear with you about any issues they foresee.